Coon Rapids Dam Rehabilitation Project

 The DNR and Three Rivers Park District entered into a Joint Powers Agreement (JPA) on January 19, 2012.
 The JPA clarifies that the DNR will become solely responsible for the reconstruction of the dam, for management of the dam as a fish barrier, and for setting the pool operation parameters.
 The District remains responsible for routine maintenance and daily operation of the dam and is the owner of the dam.

 In March of 2012, Stanley Consultants was selected as the best of three proposals to perform the design work and construction engineering for the dam rehabilitation.
-Stanley Consultants will complete the design work in 2012, including gate procurement, surveying, structural investigation, hydraulic modeling, geotechnical investigations, and submittals of the 30%, 65%, 95%, and 100% completed design documents.
-Construction will start in 2013 and will wrap up in 2014.
-It is anticipated that the pool level behind the Coon Rapids Dam will be kept at or near normal summer pool levels for the duration of the project and beyond.
+Stanley Consultants completed the design work in 2012, including gate procurement, surveying, structural investigation, hydraulic modeling, geotechnical investigations, and submittals of the 30%, 65%, 95%, and 100% completed design documents.
+Construction of the two year project started in 2013, with the General Construction contract awarded to Kraemer and Sons.
+Installation of five new water control gates and construction of a new stilling basin on the Anoka County side of the dam were completed before the high spring river flows in 2014.
+Installation of four new gates and the rehabilitation of an existing gate on the Hennepin County side is scheduled to be completed by the fall of 2014.
+The pool level behind the Coon Rapids Dam will be kept at or near normal summer pool levels for the duration of the project and beyond, though fluctuations may occur in 2014 because of the construction.

 Jason Boyle, State Dam Safety Engineer